ukf/ukf-meta-meta/README.md

 ### Subsequent Updates

+To incorporate new material from the private repository and merge it into the public repository, execute:

+    $ ./update

+This script performs the following steps:

+* Switch back to the `master` branch.
+* Use `git svn rebase` to fetch the new material.
+* Create a new `update` branch, and filter it.
+* Merge that in to the `public` branch using a fast-forward only merge.
+* Delete the `update` branch.

+Because the process involves re-filtering every commit, this takes between five to ten minutes.
+Again, you should use the `compare` script to verify that everything has worked before pushing the results to the public repository:

+    $ ./compare
+    Commit comments should be the same, hashes different: master fcaa044 Add a .gitignore equivalent to existing svn ignores.
+    * public ba673cf [ahead 1] Add a .gitignore equivalent to existing svn ignores.

+    Tree values should be the same:
+       master:  tree 1a8d668a2e322dd3390f5927dc778bd12c2c9d0a
+       public:  tree 1a8d668a2e322dd3390f5927dc778bd12c2c9d0a

+    Number of revisions should be different:
+       master:  11745
+       public:  1082

+Note the "`[ahead 1]`" above indicating that there is something to push.
+Bring the public repository up to date as follows:

+    $ git push --verbose github public:master

+If you run `compare` again, the "`[ahead 1]`" should be gone.
+Success!

 ### Save and Restore

 Two scripts are provided to help with development of the other scripts.
 They maintain